AlmajedA/mlaaeb/README.md

 git clone https://github.com/AlmajedA/mlaaeb.git
 ```

-Next, run this command to install Dependencies used in this project
+Next, run this command to install dependencies used in this project

 ```bash
 npm install